MichMich/mmm-systemtemperature/README.md

 # Module: MMM-SystemTemperature
 This MagicMirror modules allows you to show your processor temperature on you mirror.
-Currently it only works with a Raspberry Pi.
 It also allows to safely shutdown the Raspberry Pi using [MMM-Remote-Control](https://github.com/Jopyth/MMM-Remote-Control) if you configure it.

 ## Installation